karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 When you resolve the resource endpoint URL from outside the VNet with the private endpoint, it resolves to the public endpoint of the resoucee.
 When resolved from the VNet hosting the private endpoint, the resource endpoint URL resolves to the private endpoint's IP address.

-It might sound a little bit complicated, but it's quite simple, here's a quick example:
+It might sound a little bit complicated, but it's quite simple, here's a quick example to help you understand:

+## Example about how private endpoint works

 - I have create a new App Service and it has a public IP address provided by Azure.